Matías Benítez (footballer)

-Fernando Matías Benítez (born 13 November 2000) is an Argentine professional footballer who plays as a forward for Racing Club in Uruguay.
+Fernando Matías Benítez (born 13 November 2000) is an Argentine professional footballer who plays as a forward.

 Career

 River Plate

 In 2015, Benítez joined River Plate from the Renato Cesarini academy.
 He signed a professional contract with River Plate in February 2021 after scoring 5 goals in 20 appearances for the club's reserve team over the previous two seasons.

 Loan to Atlanta United 2

 On 2 April 2021, Benítez signed on loan with USL Championship side Atlanta United 2, who play in the second-tier of the US soccer pyramid.
 He made his professional debut on 16 May 2021, starting and scoring for Atlanta against OKC Energy in a 2–2 draw.